Iraqi al Qaeda wing merges with Syrian counterpart

 At least 70,000 people have been killed since protests led by Syria's Sunni majority broke out against Assad, whose minority Alawite sect is an offshoot of Shi'ite Islam.

-Al-Nusra has gained support as the violence and misery in Syria radicalizes a population used to living under Assad's secular rule.
-Experts have long said al-Nusra was receiving support from al Qaeda-linked insurgents in neighboring Iraq.
+Al-Nusra has gained support as the violence and misery in Syria radicalises a population used to living under Assad's secular rule.
+Experts have long said al-Nusra was receiving support from al Qaeda-linked insurgents in neighbouring Iraq.

 In Iraq's remote western desert region next to Syria, where cross-border Sunni tribal ties are strong, Iraqi security officials have said since last year that Islamic State of Iraq was regrouping and recruiting.